solangegueiros/rsk-tutorials/en/ethereum-devs/remix-and-metamask-with-rsk-testnet.md

----
-layout: rsk
-title: Using Remix and Metamask with RSK testnet
+# Using Remix and Metamask with RSK testnet

-tags: tutorial, rsk, remix, metamask
-description: "Configure a wallet using Metamask, connect with Remix, compile and deploy a smart contract at RSK testnet."
+Configure a wallet using Metamask, connect with Remix, compile and deploy a smart contract at RSK testnet.
----

 RSK's virtual machine implementation is compatible with the Ethereum EVM, we can also use many of Ethereum's developer tools.